mtrudel/rabble/README.md

 ### Burn In / Benchmarking

-* I ran four cycles of memtest86 (the version on Ubuntu's install image) which passed 100%
+* I ran four cycles of memtest86 (the version on Ubuntu's install image) which all passed 100%
-* Installed a temporary Ubuntu install that I didn't feel bad about trashing
+* Installed a temporary Ubuntu install that I didn't feel bad about trashing during benchmarking
 * Ran a handful of runs of Geekbench on the Linux host to establish baseline Linux benchmarks
 * Installed a scratch bare-metal Windows 11 install to establish baseline Windows benchmarks